rkuma183/wilsonmar.github.io/_posts/2017-02-10-data-sources.md

 http://yann.lecun.com/exdb/mnist</a><br />
 On the website of the "Godfather of ML", Yann Lecun)</a>
 is the "hello world" of deep learning --
-55,000 28x28 pixel images of hand-written letters.
+55,000 28x28 pixel images of hand-written numbers (from 0 thru 9).
 Each image is labeled with the number written in the image.
 The "NIST" in "MNIST" is for the US National Institute of Technology.